Me and Others at the EDF Group Foundation

 Matisse at the Grand Palais

-From the beginning of spring to the end of summer, the Grand Palais is showcasing the last years of Matisse's rich and prolific career.
-Here, cut-out forms and pure colors blend together to reveal exceptional works.
-Gouaches, drawings, illustrated books, and other textiles engage in a stunning display, highlighting all the versatility and talent of an artist.e who has never stopped reinventing herself, even at the age of 80.
+From the beginning of spring to the end of summer, the Grand Palais revisits the final years of the rich and prolific career of Matisse.
+Here, cut-out shapes and pure colors blend together to present us with exceptional works.
+Gouaches, drawings, illustrated books, and other textiles interact in a stunning presentation, highlighting the versatility and talent of an artist.e who has never stopped reinventing themselves, even at the age of 80.
 A major retrospective, at the heart of one of the most beautiful institutions in the capital, is not to be missed for any reason.

 Matisse.
 1941-1954